Declaring a Major or Concentration

 GS students may declare a major or concentration online during the months of March and October.

 GS students must fulfill the requirements for a major to receive a bachelor’s degree from Columbia, and must formally declare a major program before completing 90 points towards the degree; concentrations must be declared prior to completing 80 points.
 Ideally students should declare a major after completing 45 points of coursework toward the degree or, for students who received 60 transfer credits, after completing a total of 72 points.

-Before declaring a major, students should read the information on majors and concentrations in Degree Fulfillment in order to understand the choices and policies relevant to these academic opportunities.
-Students may also wish to consult with GS academic advisors, faculty members, department websites, and the department descriptions on the GS website while deciding on a major.
+Before declaring a major, students should read the information on majors and concentrations on the Degree Fulfillment page in order to understand the choices and policies relevant to these academic opportunities.
+Students may also wish to consult with GS academic advisors, faculty members, department websites, and the department descriptions on the GS website when deciding on a major.

 In order to declare a major during major declaration month, students must meet the following criteria:

 - Completion of at least one semester at GS with a minimum of 12 letter-graded points

 - Completion of at least 45 points toward the bachelor's degree (including transfer credit)

 - Regular and satisfactory progress toward fulfilling the GS core requirements

 Students who have completed 90 or more cumulative points are not allowed to declare their majors online and must meet with their academic advisors to do so.
 Additionally, students who wish to make any changes to their declared major and/or concentration must see their academic advisor.

 Before using the online major declaration system to declare an academic program, GS students should review the following academic policies, if applicable: